null Skip to main content

 Packaging: Loose leaf

 Tasting Notes.
 The taste is naturally sweet and lush.
-The flavor is light fruit.
+The flavor is light stone fruit.
 Think ambrosial and refreshing.

 Brewing Suggestions.
 A teaspoon of leaf for 6-8 ounces of water.
 Use water temperature of 195-205 F. Steep for 2 minutes and taste.
 Tea is made to sweet notes so a longer steep time will bring forward more flavor, not pungency.
 Will yield multiple steeps given its large leaves.